Gsend/ThresholdPicker/README.md

    set and receive the threshold that would give the score closest to the the one you specified.

-2. In case you need to optimize the return on investment(ROI) of your model. with a given value for each True-Positive and a cost for each False-Positive.
+2. In case you need to balance the True-Positive and False-Positive rates for optimal performance for a given data disterbution.
+The Threshold
 This module can be run to return the threshold returns the maximal ROI on your validation set.
 Thus allowing you to fine tune your model for maximal ROI.